EmmanuelOyemike/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays the number of lines that contain the pattern "bin" in the file /etc/passwd
+displays lines containing the pattern "root" from the file /etc/passwd